polterguy/phosphorusfive/core/p5.webapp/system42/components/common-widgets/datagrid-widget/README.md

                 sys42.windows.info-tip:I was clicked!
 ```

-Notice, if you want to use "template columns", you can not use it in combination with "row selection", since this would confuse the
+Notice, if you want to use _"template columns"_, you cannot use it in combination with _"row selection"_, since this would confuse the
 datagrid rendering, having a clickable button, inside of a clickable row.
 Below is a complete example of how to create a more relevant
 template column datagrid, with two template columns.
 One row allowing you to delete your items, and the other row allowing you to
 select your items.